 For example, let’s say you decide to buy 5 CFDs of the FTSE 100, each at £5, when the buy price is £5,000.
 The total value of your position is £125,000 (£5,000 × £5 per CFD × 5 CFDs), and you predict that the price is going to increase.
 If you are right, and the price goes from £5,000 to £5,500, you will make a profit of £12,500 (£500 × £5 per CFD × 5 CFDs).
 On the other hand, you can make a £12,500 loss if the price goes to £4,500.

-To trade CFDs, you don’t need to put forward the whole value of the position, i.e., £125,000.
+To trade CFDs, first, pick one among the best CFD Trading Platforms.
+You don’t need to put forward the whole value of the position, i.e., £125,000.
 You can put a small percentage, which is called margin.
 If the margin rate of the FTSE 100 is 5%, then you will only need to put down £6,250 to trade the £125,000 position.
 However, the profit or loss is calculated with the entire position.
 This means you could lose more money than you put into a CFD trade if it goes the wrong way.
 For this reason, it is advised that only people with trading experience should trade CFDs.

 You can also trade the FTSE using FTSE tracker funds.
 Tracker funds are index funds that track the performance of market indices.
 Other ways of trading on the FTSE 100 are trading with ETFs or trading with shares.
 By trading with FTSE 100 ETFs, you take a position on the price of the ETF as calculated using the Net Asset Value (NAV) as opposed to the current index level of the FTSE.
 By trading with stocks, you select specific targeted stocks and trade them without opening a position that offers you exposure to the entire index.